Radiant Cats

 The referral process:

-3. I connect with client via email to book an appointment & arrange payment ($100/hr virtual, $125/hr in-person).
+3. I contact the client by email to schedule an appointment and arrange payment ($100/hr virtual; $125/hr in-person for Edmonton-area clients).

-4. The client & I will meet.
+4. The client and I meet for the consultation.

 Attach Medical Records